iv-m/iv-m.github.io/contents/articles/kafka-metrics-what-rate-means/index.md

 If you have a `Measurable`, you can get its value, and that's it;
 for that, `Measurable` is given a `MetricConfig` (we'll take a look at it later) and the current timestamp -- so that the `Measurable` does not have to refer to the system clock in case needs it, which saves a few CPU cycles.

-The `Measurable`s are sometimes used directly, to transform any getter into a metric.
+The `Measurable` is sometimes used directly, to transform any getter into a metric.
 Here is, for example, how `ConsumerCoordinator` exports the number of partitions assigned to it: